gpdowney/lightweightLSAT/docs/reason/confuse.md

     Wrong answer choices are carefully crafted in a high tech laboratory to confuse you.

 Other standardized tests are less ruthless.
-On some other tests, if you know the tricks, you can skip the prompt and make a solid guess just by looking at the answers.
+On some other tests, if you know a few tricks, you can skip the prompt and make a solid guess just by looking at the answers.
-This is a very bad strategy for the Reading (and Reasoning) sections of the LSAT.
+This is a very bad strategy for the Reasoning (and Reading) sections of the LSAT.

-!!! info "Exception"

-    In the Games section, you **can** use the answers to hack the questions.

-    [See this page for more information about how to use the answers in Games.][games]

 ### Make predictions to prepare for the answers